BigPolarBear1/factorization/README.md

 Update: Just made some more improvements to use a larger zx+y value.
 Its kind of trash.
 Lots of brute force shit which should be done with number theory instead (i.e see create_sieve_interval).. but it doesn't matter..
 I'll use this PoC now as a research tool to figure out how I can transform these ideas into using linear algebra to solve for this solution instead.. without having to restrict myself to a single set of coefficients as normal NFS does.
 That's the main thing now.
 I have an idea how to do it.. but I'll need to grind out the details now.. final step in the algorithm though.. once that works.. that's it.. it will be done.
 The uploaded PoC is basically doing fermat's factorization method with legendre symbols.. its kind of shit until I add some linear algebra.

+To use linear algebra you would use the quadratic coefficient similar to what I do in CUDA_QS_Variant.. but I have to run the numbers and write the code..
+I already know it can be done though.

 An intermediate step between QS and NFS (representing chapter VII in the paper) can be found here: https://github.com/BigPolarBear1/factorization/tree/7deba681fc78c349ea70e514a36ab723399f8e96/NFS_Variant_simple

 #### To run from folder "CUDA_QS_variant":</br></br>